christopher5106/christopher5106.github.io/_posts/2016-09-17-about-bayes.markdown

 # Naive bayes classifier

-To build a classifier out of the probability, we suppose the x is represented by n independant feature conditionaly to the class:
+To build a classifier out of the probability, we suppose the x is represented by n features $$ x = (x_1, ... , x_n) $$, independant conditionaly to the class:

-$$ x = (x_1, ... , x_n) $$

 $$ P(x | y ) = \prod_i p(x_i|y) $$